kamal-sharma-de/python-sides/README.md

 Problem 9: Write a python program to implement merge sort in Python to sort a list of data in ascending order.

 Problem 10: Given a connected, weighted graph, find the shortest path between a starting node and all other reachable nodes using Dijkstra's algorithm.

+Problem 11: Write a python code to compare the performance of Bubble Sort and Merge Sort on a complex dataset containing nested lists with mixed data types.